cherepasshka/document-classifier/README.md

-The DOCUMENT_CLASSIFUER.ipynb will contain the code for training model
+The DOCUMENT_CLASSIFUER.ipynb will contain code for training ML model for classifying types of documents